alljoyn/extras-webdocs/docs/develop/api-guide/notification/android.md

 ## Obtain the Notification service framework

-See the [Building Android section][building-android] for instructions on compiling the Notification service framework.
+See the [Building Android][building-android] section for instructions on compiling the Notification service framework.

 ### Build a Notification Producer